-In some regions, the seasonal cycles in sound energy density are interrupted.
+In some regions, the seasonal cycles in sound energy density is interrupted.
 One possible reason for this is related to the COVID-19 pandemic, which is mostly observed in the PAS vessel category.
 Additionally, changes in shipping routes, volume of traffic, and speed can cause variations in ASL map inputs.
 Consequently, these changes affect the sound map layers and sound energy density, as shown in Figures 32 and 36.
-The largest changes in ASL are mostly observed for TGC and PAS vessels.
+The largest changes in ASL are mostly observed for PAS vessels.
 The contribution of the PAS vessel category to total sound energy is very low in most regions.
-However, changes in TGC vessels' sound energy density can have a large impact on the temporal pattern across all vessel categories Furthermore, the temporal changes in AIS data coverage can impact the results, as discussed in more detail in Section 4.
+Furthermore, the temporal changes in AIS data coverage can impact the results, as discussed in more detail in Section 4.

-For Europe, the largest contribution to sound energy density at 63 Hz is from TGC (56.7 to 71.8 %) and CAR (21.5 to 34.2 %) vessel categories.
-The lowest contributions at 63 Hz are from RRO (3.7 to 5.7 %).
-CON (2.0 to 3.0 %) and PAS (0.4 to 1.9 %) vessel categories.
-At 125 Hz, the largest contribution to sound energy density is from CAR (26.9 to 35.3 %), RRO (29.2 to 35.0 %), and TGC (25.8 to 37.3 %).
-The lowest contributions at 125 Hz are from CON (2.6 to 3.9 %) and PAS (1.1 to 4.4 %).
+For Europe, the largest contribution to sound energy density at 63 Hz (averaged over all hindcast years) is from CAR (66 %), followed by TGC (18 %) vessel categories.
+The lowest contributions at 63 Hz are from RRO (10 %).
+CON (6 %) and PAS (less than 1 %) vessel categories.
+At 125 Hz, the largest contribution to sound energy density is from CAR (44 %), RRO (38 %), and TGC (13 %).
+The lowest contributions at 125 Hz are from CON (4 %) and PAS (1 %).
 Appendix E provides a detailed analysis for each region, category, and frequency.